 After a refreshing night’s sleep at Witherslacks Cycle Barn we (Alex and my dogs Jaffa and Banjo), ate breakfast and set out to find a route across the fells.
-Our destination was another dog friendly hostel in Kendal.
+Our destination was another dog friendly hostel in Kendal (currently closed).

 Our first nights dog friendly accommodation was at Witherslacks Cycle Barn, a beautiful grand design project built by the owners Rick and Steph over the previous 18 months.
 Witherslack is an ancient Lakeland village made up of 3 hamlets – Town End, Mill Side and Beck Head, connected by pack horse and coffin routes to surrounding villages.
 Set in peaceful ancient mixed woodland away from busy central Lakes it sits under the imposing Whitbarrow Scar, a limestone escarpment, where the Lakeland mountains meet the sea at beautiful Morecambe Bay.

 Our friendly hosts welcomed us to their new hostel and showed us the facilities.
 These included a drying room and 4 bedrooms and an open plan, lounge, dinner, kitchen.
 The rest of the night was spent in front of the fire enjoying some local lemon drizzle cake brought in by Steph.
 The next day we would move on to Kendal Hostel.